columbia/pickleball/evaluation/README.md

 * `evaluation/policies/<library>.json` file is created for each library in the evaluation dataset.
 These files are the policies that PickleBall generates after analyzing the library source code.
+* `results/<timestamp>.timelog` file containing the elapsed time in seconds to generate each policy for each library.

 **Explanation:**